KNowledgeOnWebScale/dataflow-visualization/DEVELOPMENT.md

 image, edit the hashmap `SHAPES` in the file [nodeUtil.js](./src/components/node/nodeUtil.js).
 Pull requests are always welcome.

+### How to add a custom React component

+Add your custom React component under the [custom](./src/components/custom/) folder and add an entry to [index.js](./src/components/custom/index.js).
+See the `Details` component for an example

 ### How to add examples

 When using this application, you'll notice there are buttons to load examples.
 These buttons load in the